All tenants receive a yearly rent statement in April.

 We have dedicated money advisors who can offer free and impartial money & debt advice, talk you through the options available and help you with the solution you choose.
 We can also support you with setting up repayment plans, advise on utilities, give advice on budgeting and help you to claim other funding that may be available such as Discretionary Housing Payments, HELP scheme, Household Support Fund and other funds/charitable schemes.

-If you would like support, then please complete an online website form below or call us on 0300 123 5522.
+If you would like support, then please complete the online website form below or call us on 0300 123 5522.
 We’ll do all we can to support you.

 You can contact our friendly team to discuss your rent account and the options for setting up an affordable repayment plan, you can also contact us via web chat which can be found on the homepage of the website in the right-hand corner, or by completing the web form below.